Tax Lien Discharge

 What Happens When the IRS Approves My Application for a Lien Discharge?

-If you are looking to refinance or sell property placed under a federal tax lien, your property may be eligible for a Tax Lien Discharge.
-There are a number of factors to be considered when selling or refinancing property under a tax lien and a Tax Lien Discharge is one of many routes that you can take.
+If you are looking to refinance or sell property placed under a federal tax lien, you may check if your property is eligible to be discharged of tax lien.
+There are a number of factors to be considered when selling or refinancing property under a tax lien and a applying to be discharged of a tax lien is one of many routes that you can take.
 It is best to speak to a tax professional to explore your options and see which best fits your situation.
 Give us a call today for a consultation to see if a tax lien discharge will work for you.